C23-PR541/MobileDev/README.md

 - Creating Detail Page for each Calendar
 - Creating a RecyclerView to display tasks for the month
 - Creating Detail Page for each Tasks
+- Creating activity for classifying item and the result
 -